HMS Pyramus (1897)

 HMS Pyramus was a protected cruiser of the Royal Navy.
 There were eleven "Third class" protected cruisers in the class, which was designed by Sir William White.
 While well armed for their size, they were primarily workhorses for the overseas fleet on "police" duties and did not serve with the main battlefleet.

 They displaced 2,135 tons, had a crew complement of 224 men and were armed with eight QF 4 inch (102 mm, 25 pounder) guns, eight 3-pounder guns, three machine guns, and two 18 inch (457 mm) torpedo tubes.
 With reciprocating triple expansion engines and a variety of boilers, the top speed was 20 kn.

+Operational history

 HMS Pyramus was laid down at Palmers Shipbuilding and Iron Company, Jarrow in May 1896, and launched on 15 May 1897.

+In April 1900 she commissioned for service as a special torpedo vessel at the Mediterranean Station, replacing the HMS Polyphemus, and taking her crew.
 She served in various colonial posts, including in the Mediterranean Fleet in 1901–03.
 Commander Alfred Ernest Albert Grant was appointed in command on 2 August 1901.
 In October 1902 she was reported to be visiting Suda Bay at Crete.
 The following year she paid off at the station headquarters at Malta on 4 February 1903, and recommissioned the following day with a new captain.